With more and more people flocking to get their hands on SSDs, it only makes sense that you buy one of the best motherboards with M.2 slots.

 This motherboard also features a built in WiFi, as such you wouldn’t need to reserve one of your PCIE slot for a WiFi Card.
 You can use it instead for SSD expansion cards.

-All in all, if you need M.2 and SSD heaven, then this is best motherboard with M.2.
+All in all, if you need M.2 and SSD heaven, then this is best motherboard with M.2 for an Intel setup.

 Also Read: Best Motherboards with Integrated Graphics

 4. ASRock A520M/AC – Budget AMD Motherboard with M.2 Slot